ymwjbxxq/protect-sensitive-data-with-aws-lambda-edge/README.md

 }
 ```

-You will end up storing it in my case DynamoDB in this way:
+You will end up storing it, in my case DynamoDB in this way:

 ![picture](https://bitbucket.org/DanBranch/protect_sensitive_data_with_lambda-edge/downloads/storage.png)